CodeByVishaal/Slack_integration_Frontend/README.md

 ## Usage

-1. Open the application in your web browser at http://localhost:3000.
+1. Open the application in your web browser according to the server when you run the application http://localhost:3000 or http://localhost:5173.
 2. Log in to the application using your credentials.
 3. There are 3 types of users
 4. Admin can create, assign and delete issues